AYUSHMIT/Spring-25---Network-Design/nguyen_phase2/README.txt

 * `performance_plot.png` - The **graph showing Completion Time vs. Error Rate**.
 * `plot.py` - The **This creates the graph for the completion times for 3 options**.

+For each scenario where there was no/loss error, ACK bit error, and Data packet error.
+We have checked with no Loss/error by adding if there was a "Corrupt" message in the log when sending or receiving.
+For Ack bit Error, we had checked by introducing intentional ACK corruption by flipping a bit acknowledgment number, then the sender logs a mismatch ACK and retransmits the last packet and shown in the logs.
+For Data packet Error scenario, we stimulated bit errors in the received data by flipping bits in received packets, the receiver detects checksum mismatches and requests retransmission by sending the last ACK and the sender resends the packet until it is correctly received as seen in the Logs.

 ---